 Books Children Love: A Guide to the Best Children’s Literature by Elizabeth Wilson was written within a Charlotte Mason, living-book philosophy — children need to be provided with “excellently written, interest-holding books on as wide a range of topics as possible” as part of the most “effective form of education.”

 And variety is what you’ll find in Books Children Love.
 Books are arranged by subject and listed in alphabetical order by author.
-A sampling of subjects include animals, art, architecture, biography, holidays, crafts and hobbies, drama, history, geography, humor, language, all types of literature, mathematics, music, nature, science, physical education and study skills.
+A sampling of subjects includes animals, art, architecture, biography, holidays, crafts and hobbies, drama, history, geography, humor, language, all types of literature, mathematics, music, nature, science, physical education, and study skills.
 Age-appropriate gradings are included.

 Originally published in 1987 and updated in 2002, Books Children Love has remained a well-loved guide for a reason.